KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-getting_started/index.md

 Further information for other distributions can be found [here](/docs/getting-started/building/help-dependencies).

 If you wish to build Kirigami with Qt6, this is currently not possible with only distribution packages on Linux.
-You will need to resort to [kdesrc-build](#kdesrc-build) instead.
+You will need to resort to [kde-builder](#kde-builder) instead.

-### Building Kirigami with kdesrc-build {#kdesrc-build}
+### Building Kirigami with kde-builder {#kde-builder}

-KDE has a custom tool to easily build all of its libraries and programs: **kdesrc-build**.
+KDE has a custom tool to easily build all of its libraries and programs: **kde-builder**.
 It can be used to build Kirigami on Linux and FreeBSD.

-For this tutorial, you will need to follow the [setup instructions for kdesrc-build](/docs/getting-started/building/kdesrc-build-setup).
+For this tutorial, you will need to follow the [setup instructions for kde-builder](/docs/getting-started/building/kdesrc-build-setup).

 After that, you may simply run the following on a terminal: